annguyenwasd/annguyenwasd/assets/blog/local-domain-name-local-ssl-with-dev-nginx/index.md

 domain-root: local.development # Domain name you want
 mappings:
   - port: 3009 # port your project listening
     prefix: # Leave it blank.
 If you provide something.
 Ex: project.
-Then you should access via project.local.development
+Then you should access it via project. local.development
 # If you leave this config file like this
 # You will forward http://localhost:3990 to https://local.development
 ```